Skip to content

 Browser ->> Server: Fingerprint complete

-Server ->> Gateway: POST /api/three-ds/{id}/request-authentication
+Server ->> Gateway: POST /api/transactions/three-ds/{id}/request-authentication

 Gateway -->> Server: Frictionless approval or challenge action